dfin-ai/dfinsell-payment-gateway/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+* Improved security by sanitizing, escaping, and validating data.
+* Enhanced compatibility by improving the uniqueness of function, class, define, namespace, and option names.

 = 1.0.5 =
 * Fixed Nonce Verification Issue: Resolved an issue with nonce verification that caused errors during the payment process.
 The nonce validation mechanism has been updated to ensure proper verification and smoother user experience.

 = 1.0.4 =

-* Added detailed request and response logging.
-* Handled both HTTP and HTTPS URLs for REST API endpoints.
-* Updated REST API Consent Handling: Improved the consent handling mechanism in the REST API, ensuring better compliance with data privacy regulations.
-* Enhanced Security: Implemented additional security measures for API requests, including improved API key verification and authorization checks.
-* Updated CORS Handling: Refined CORS (Cross-Origin Resource Sharing) handling to ensure proper support for preflight requests and enhance security for API endpoints.
+Added logging for requests/responses.
+Improved REST API consent and security.
+Enhanced CORS handling.
-* Added consent enable/disable option in settings: Clients can now toggle the consent checkbox on or off.
+Added consent toggle option in settings.

 = 1.0.3 =
 * Updated consent text to: "I consent to the collection of my data to process this payment."